Today we interview the very first nutrition expert I heard speak at my nutrition school, The Institute of Integrative Nutrition, Marc David.

 To avoid reverting to old habits, embrace the fact that you are imperfect (we all are!) if you do happen to slip up.
 Don’t take the all-or-nothing approach.

-There is always some emotion present when we are eating because we are living, breathing, thinking, and feeling entities.
+There is always some sort of emotion present when we are eating because we are living, breathing, thinking, and feeling entities.

 Allow this to resonate with you and take notice when you turn to food for a symbolic effect.
 Find alternative coping methods, such as a warm bath, journaling, a massage, or time with a caring friend.